cromega/plumber.sublimia.nl/content/post/i-really-hate-making-websites.md

 So this time I'm making one for my own pleasure.
 I need a place to rant about all the things that suck.

-It was bloody high time I had one.
+It was bloody high time.